FriendsOfCake/awesome-cakephp/CONTRIBUTING.md

 * Unique in its approach
 * Fulfill a niche gap in the market

-For a plugin to say on it, it needs to be somewhat actively maintained.
+For a plugin to stay on it, it needs to be somewhat actively maintained.

 Please ensure your pull request adheres to the following guidelines: